sena-00/bandit/README.md

     fi
 done
 ~~~
 The script that is been run via cron executes everything in the folder `/var/spool/$myname/foo` and then deletes it.
 The *if* statement checks if the script is being run by bandit23.
+All we have to do, is to create a script to fetch us the password, since any script running in the folder `var/spool/$myname/foo` will be executed.